 Of course, you should always wipe up spills immediately.
 As we mentioned earlier, Listeria bacteria can grow in the refrigerator, sometimes from leaking thawing meats.
 “Cross-contamination” can occur easily if your unsuspecting produce comes in contact with dangerous meat juice.
 (Ew!)

-Clean your refrigerator in six easy steps
+Clean your refrigerator in seven easy steps

 The United States Department of Agriculture (USDA) suggests the following steps to get your refrigerator squeaky clean: